Kshukla10/ai201-project5-mixtape-starter/submission.md

 `notification_service.rate_song(user_id, song_id, score)`.
 That function
-validates the score is 1–5, looks up the song and user, checks for an existing `Rating` row for that `(user_id, song_id)` pair (upserting if found, inserting if not — the DB's unique constraint backs this up), commits, and returns the `Rating`.
-Notably, `rate_song` never calls `create_notification`, even though the sibling function `add_to_playlist` (triggered from `POST /playlists/<id>/songs`) follows almost the same shape — mutate the data, then call `create_notification` to tell the song's original sharer — but stops short of that last step.
+validates the score is 1–5, looks up the song and user, checks for an existing `Rating` row for that `(user_id, song_id)` pair (upserting if found, inserting if not, the DB's unique constraint backs this up), commits, and returns the `Rating`.
+Notably, `rate_song` never calls `create_notification`, even though the sibling function `add_to_playlist` (triggered from `POST /playlists/<id>/songs`) follows almost the same shape, mutate the data, then call `create_notification` to tell the song's original sharer, but stops short of that last step.

 ### Patterns noticed

-Routes are uniformly thin — all business logic is pushed into `services/`, and every route wraps its service call in a `try/except ValueError` to translate domain errors into 404/400 responses.
+Routes are uniformly thin, all business logic is pushed into `services/`, and every route wraps its service call in a `try/except ValueError` to translate domain errors into 404/400 responses.
 Several services perform database queries without deduplication or slicing safeguards despite